kootfe/devloop/README.md

 ## Screenshots / Demo

-*(Add screenshots or GIFs here to immediately show XP/loot in action)*
+*(Add screenshots or GIFs here to immediately show XP/loot in action...
+I still dont have them...
+BARE WITH ME)*